davidaustinm/ula/README.md

 ## Please note

-The `Makefile`s were shamelessly stolen from Matt Boelkins' *Active Calculus* repository.
+The `Makefiles` were shamelessly stolen from Matt Boelkins' *Active Calculus* repository.
 Thanks to Matt and others for their work setting up the development environment.
 Any errors here are, of course, my own.